 In 2011 I moved to South Africa, where I spent almost five years between Pretoria and Johannesburg.
 During that period I did a number of paintings and I finally restarted with the pottery, which I was missing badly.
 At The Pottery Studio in Bryanston I had the chance to interact with many interesting South African artists.
 And I had Michelle Legg as a perfect instructor, who would share with me her knowledge and advice, encouraging me to freely experiment with the different techniques.

-I live in Milan since June 2015, but the moving was more chaotic than expected and therefore I only re-started making artwork in March 2018.
-In March 2019 I won a special award at the Arte Laguna Prize, the most renowned art contest in Italy.
-The project reuses discharged plaster moulds to create a mural installation that will be permanently displayed at the Open Dream Project facilities in Treviso. https://www.artelagunaprize.com/art-residencies/open-dream
+I moved to Milan in June 2015, but the moving was more chaotic than expected and I only re-started making artwork in March 2018.
+I was doing painting at home and ceramics at Bota Fogo, Isabella’s workshop in Isola neighbourhood.
+In March 2019 I won a special award at the Arte Laguna International Prize, the most renowned art contest in Italy.